github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 suite files automatically, and you don't have to specify the full path on the command line.
 For more information, see ":ref:`Creating CodeQL query suites <creating-codeql-query-suites>`."

-Query suites in the core CodeQL query packs are all stored in the ``codeql-suites`` directory of the pack.
-For example, the ``codeql/cpp-queries`` pack contains the following query suites:

-* ``cpp-code-scanning.qls`` - Standard Code Scanning queries for C++.
-* ``cpp-security-and-quality`` - Security-and-quality queries for C++.
-* ``cpp-security-extended`` - Security-extended queries for C++.
-This suite contains queries that are less precise than the standard security queries, and may find more false-positives.

-You can see the sources for these query suites in the `CodeQL repository <https://github.com/github/codeql/tree/main/cpp/ql/src/codeql-suites>`__.
-Query suites for other languages are similar.

 For information about creating custom query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."